 GingerCloud Foundation’s Modified Rugby Program (MRP) is a specifically designed community and social participation activity.
-The MRP uses sport to engage people with Autism and other learning or perceptual disability with their broader community.
+The MRP uses sport to engage neurodiverse young people with Autism, Down Syndrome, ADHD and other learning or perceptual disability with their broader community.

-The core purpose of the MRP is to create a community where young people with Autism or other learning and perceptual disabilities can be included, feel safe and secure, be understood, experience success and belong.
+The core purpose of the MRP is to create a community where neurodiverse young people are included, feel safe and secure, are understood, experience success and belong.

-Through the program, children experience the sheer thrill of playing rugby, often for the very first time.
+Through the program, our neurodiverse young people can experience the sheer thrill of playing rugby, often for the very first time.
 Participation in the MRP is likely the first time they have been able to play a team sport.
-At its core, the MRP is about helping children experience success in line with their own development.
-The MRP shows children what they can do and how much they can achieve when rugby is modified to support their needs.
+At its core, the MRP is about helping neurodiverse young people experience success in line with their own development.
+The MRP shows everyone what they can do and how much they can achieve when rugby is modified to support their needs.

 A key to the success of the MRP is the Allied Health Framework through which allied health professionals can profile and individually match young people with disability and a PlayerMentor who supports them both on and off the field.